RIB ANATOMY

 • Located just behind the scalene tubercle

-• Houses the subclavian artery and a nerve network essential for arm function
+• Houses your subclavian artery and a nerve network essential for your arm function

 • Protects and routes these structures efficiently beneath the rib